Møre og Romsdal: History

 The county (with its current borders) was established in 1671 - but after just four years (in 1675) it was divided into two amts (counties): Romsdal (which included Nordmøre) and Sunnmøre (which included Nordfjord).
 In 1680 (only 5 years later), Sunnmøre (including Nordfjord) was merged into Bergenhus amt.
 Then in 1689 (another 9 years later), the three regions of Romsdal, Sunnmøre, and Nordmøre were again merged into one amt/county: Romsdalen.
 Then in 1701 (another 11 years later) Romsdalen amt was split and divided between Trondhjems amt (which got Romsdal and Nordmøre) and Bergenhus amt (which got Sunnmøre).
 In 1704 (a mere 4 years later), the three regions of Romsdal, Sunnmøre, and Nordmøre were again merged into one county.
 The borders of the county have not been changed much since 1704.
 The annex parish of Vinje within the larger Hemne parish was transferred from Romsdalens amt to Søndre Trondhjems amt in 1838 (according to the 1838 Formannskapsdistrikt law, a parish could no longer be divided between two counties, so Vinje had to be in the same county as the rest of the parish).

-On 1 January 2019, the municipality of Rindal was transferred from Møre og Romsdal county to the neighboring Trøndelag county.
-On 1 January 2020, the municipality of Halsa became part of the new municipality of Heim in Trøndelag county.
+On 1 January 2019, Rindal Municipality was transferred from Møre og Romsdal county to the neighboring Trøndelag county.
+On 1 January 2020, Halsa Municipality became part of the new Heim Municipality in Trøndelag county.

 In 2019, archaeologists from the Norwegian Institute for Cultural Heritage Research, using large-scale high-resolution radar technology, determined that a 17-meter-long Viking ship was buried on the island of Edøya near Edøy Church.
 They estimate the ship's age as over 1,000 years: from the Merovingian or Viking period; the group planned to conduct additional searches in the area.
 A similar burial was found previously by a NIKU team in 2018, in Gjellestad.